walkerdigital/jquery.pwstrength.foundation/README.md

   The username field to match a password to, to ensure the user does not use the same value for their password.

+* __userInputs__:

+  Default: `[]` (Array)

+  Array of CSS selectors for input fields with user input.
+The content of these fields will be retrieved and passed to the zxcvbn library.

+  This option only takes effect when the zxcvbn library is being used.
+Check the `zxcvbn` option.

 * __onLoad__:

   Default: `undefined` (Function)